real1pcy/laravelWEB/README.md

 # laravelWEB
-something like HH.kz for IITU
-first Laravel Project for endterm
+something like HH.kz for IITU. first Laravel project for endterm